ps2homebrew/hdl-dump/README.md

 ## Networking server

-_Update:_ Currently, OPL built-in server is the preferred option.
+_Update:_ Currently, OPL built-in NBD server is the preferred option.

 _Deprecated:_
 A UDP-based network server is available, based on the SMAP driver released by @sp193 <http://ichiba.geocities.jp/ysai187/PS2/smap.htm>.
 It is called `hdl_svr_093.elf` and is now part of the `hdl_dump` sources.